-There are a number of sanctions imposed on Iran by many countries.
-The first sanctions against Iran are that after a group of radical students seized the American Embassy in Tehran and took the people hostage; It is the sanctions that it imposed in 1979.
+There are several sanctions imposed on Iran by many countries.
+The first sanctions against Iran are that after a group of radical students seized the American Embassy in Tehran and took the people hostage; It is the sanctions imposed in 1979.
 Sanctions were enforced by the Enforcement Order, which included approximately $ 12 billion of ice cream in Iranian assets, including bank deposits, gold, other properties, and a trade embargo lifted in January 1981 as part of the Algerian Agreements after the hostages were released.
 Later, the US imposed new sanctions against Iran.
 These sanctions prevented US-based oil companies from operating in Iran and provided a strong incentive to prevent US firms from operating there.
-Sanctions have arguably remained unchanged to follow basic strategic goals, including Iran's support for regional armed groups and missiles' development.
+Sanctions have arguably remained unchanged to follow basic strategic goals, including Iran's support for regional armed groups and missile development.

-The United States imposes economic commercial, scientific and military sanctions against Iran.
+The United States imposes economic, commercial, scientific, and military sanctions against Iran.
 The Foreign Assets Control Office manages US economic sanctions.
-Currently, the US sanctions against Iran include the ban on the sale of aircraft and repair parts to the embargo and Iranian aviation companies in US relations with the country.
+The US sanctions against Iran include the ban on the sale of aircraft and repair parts to the embargo and Iranian aviation companies in US relations with the country.

-The first sanction to Iran takes place in 1979, and these sanctions are enforced by the Executive Order, which includes approximately $ 12 billion of ice cream in Iranian assets, including bank deposits, gold, and other properties, and a trade embargo.
+The first sanction to Iran takes place in 1979.
+These sanctions are enforced by the Executive Order, which includes approximately $ 12 billion of ice cream in Iranian assets, including bank deposits, gold, and other properties, and a trade embargo.

-The second sanctions of the USA were implemented in 1987 due to Iran's actions against the USA and other ships in the Persian Gulf from 1981-1987.
+The USA's second sanctions were implemented in 1987 due to Iran's actions against the USA and other ships in the Persian Gulf from 1981-1987.
 Subsequently, the sanctions were expanded in 1995 to include companies dealing with the Iranian government.